JagandeepBrar/Binance-Telegram-Bot/README.md

-# Binance-Telegram-Bot
+# Binance-Telegram-Script
-A basic Telegram bot that sends updates if a transaction has gone through on Binance.
+A basic Telegram bot (script) that sends updates if a transaction has gone through on Binance.
 Written for Python 3.6.4.

 # Usage